 You know by now that Excel is a powerhouse when it comes to making calculations, and the ability to create a calculated field is something you’ll definitely want to have in your toolbox when working with pivot tables.

-A calculated field allows you to keep a calculation running throughout a pivot table—similarly to how you’d have a formula plugged in a standard spreadsheet.
+A calculated field allows you to keep a calculation running throughout a pivot table—similar to how you’d have a formula plugged in a standard spreadsheet.

 He can set up a calculated field that will automatically crunch the numbers and tell him his profit for each type of beer.
 Here’s how it’s done: